Racecourse Lane, Much Wenlock, Shropshire TF13 6JG

 Multiplication and Division

-Our Science topics this term are 'Rocks and Soils' and 'Light'.
+Our Science topics this term are 'Light' and 'Plants'.
 As well as building on their knowledge and understanding, the children will be doing lots of practical investigative work to build on their ability to work scientifically and this will feed into their writing too.

-The whole school themes of Responsibility and Respect provide the basis for our work this term.
-During the first week of term the children explored the theme of Responsibility in depth a cross-curricular way, using the poem of 'Everybody, Somebody, Anybody, Nobody'.
-We will be thinking about how we can take responsibility more effectively.
-After half-term we explore Respect.
+The whole school themes of Tolerance and Resilience provide the basis for our work this term.
+During the first week of term the children explore the theme of Tolerance in depth a cross-curricular way, logging their own learning journey throughout the week.
+We will be thinking about how we can be kinder to one another and will be creating a 'kindness tree' in class.
+After half-term we explore Resilience through a topic called 'Bouncing Back.'

 We will be carrying on with learning to play the Ukulele, which is planned and taught by, Mr Kitcher, a specialist music teacher from Shropshire Music Service.
-Children will be allowed to take their Ukuleles home to practise, but must remember them on a Wednesday morning for their lesson.
+Children are allowed to take their Ukuleles home to practise, but must remember them on a Wednesday morning for their lesson.

-In Design Technology lessons we will be learning about the structure and design of bridges and will be building our own.
+In Design Technology lessons we will complete our work about the structure and design of bridges and will be building our own.
+We will also be designing and making our own Ancient Greek pots.

 French is taught weekly and integrated into class routines.
-We will be learning numbers from 11-20, some playground games in French and celebrating birthdays.
+We will be learning numbers about celebrating birthdays, body parts and colours.

 Please do not hesitate to come in and ask any questions you have.